keptn/keptn.github.io/content/docs/0.8.x/monitoring/prometheus/install/index.md

 After creating a project and service, you can set up Prometheus monitoring and configure scrape jobs using the Keptn CLI.

-Some environment variables have to set up in the prometheus-service deployment
+* Replace the environment variable value according to the use case and apply the manifest

 ```yaml
     # Prometheus installed namespace
     - name: PROMETHEUS_NS